 The Scientific Conference portion of the Forum (Tuesday & Wednesday) includes keynote speakers who will anchor four technical sessions:

-- Anthony Thornton-- Associate Professor of Mathematics & Mechanical Engineering, University of Twente
+- Anthony Thornton-- Professor of Granular Materials, University of Twente and co-founder of MercuryLab

-BSF2019 will include an optional Monday pre-conference workshop.
+BSF2019-EU will include an optional Monday pre-conference workshop.
 A Welcome reception, Poster reception and BSF banquet are also planned.
-The optional Monday workshop will start at 11am and the conference will end Wednesday around 5pm.
+The optional Monday workshop will start at 11am, with registration at 10:30, and the conference will end Wednesday around 5pm.
 An optional one-day symposium is scheduled for Thursday.

 Who should attend?
 Anyone interested in understanding and resolving the segregation problems resulting from the blending of dry particulates in the process industries.